davebraze/FDBeye/README.md

 Contributing
 ------------

-Contributions are welcome, but you might want to send me an email before wading in too deep (<davebraze@gmail.com>).
+Contributions are welcome, but you might want to review the "issues" page and send me an email before wading in too deep (<davebraze@gmail.com>).

-_IMPORTANT_: In opening a pull request to FDBeye, (a) you affirm that you are the copyright owner for the material contained in the pull request, and (b) you agree to apply the
+_IMPORTANT_: In opening a pull request to FDBeye, you (a) affirm that you are the copyright owner for the material contained in the pull request, and (b) agree to apply the
 [MIT license](https://opensource.org/licenses/MIT) to the material contained in the pull request.
 Contributors retain copyright to their own code.